 Texas has long been an affordable state for homebuyers.
 Even as home values rise, the Lone Star state is still accessible to entry-level buyers.
-Median home prices in north Texas cities like Wichita Falls and Amarillo are $115,000 and $163,00, respectively.
+Median home prices in north Texas cities like Wichita Falls and Amarillo are $132,000 and $175,000, respectively.
 In the hottest markets, like Austin, median home prices are still reasonable compared with many states, at around $319,900, according to third-quarter 2019 data from the Texas Quarterly Housing Report.

 Despite affordable home prices, coming up with a down-payment or qualifying for a mortgage can still be challenging for many families.